 What Can Affect Bone and Joint Health?

 Your bone and joint health can be affected by a number of things:

-- How much vitamin D and K2calcium you have in your diet.
-If you don’t have a lot of D and K2calcium, your body won’t be able to transfer calcium from your blood to your bones to produce more bone as necessary.
+- How much vitamin D and K2 you have in your diet.
+If you don’t have a lot of D and K2, your body won’t be able to transfer calcium from your blood to your bones to produce more as necessary.
 Plus, you’re more likely to develop fractures or broken bones from physical activity.